chamodanethra/biometric_signature/README.md

 ### `deleteKeys()`

-Deletes the existing RSA key pair used for biometric authentication.
+Deletes the existing key pair used for biometric authentication.

 - **Returns**: `Boolean` - `true` if the key was successfully deleted, `false` otherwise.